shivamrj1035/Phonebook-elegance-Django-Demo/README.md

 ## 📝 License

-This project is created for educational purposes and is free to use and modify.
+This project is created for educational purposes by Shivam Jayswal and is free to use and modify.

-## 📞 Support

-If you encounter any issues or have questions:
-1. Check the Django documentation: https://docs.djangoproject.com/
-2. Review the code comments and structure
-3. Experiment with modifications to understand the flow

 ---